 Now it’s time to delve into what helped and hindered the industry’s growth through, what is known as its ‘Golden Age’.

 So why don’t you join me and mix yourself a classic Manhattan before you sit down for more history on American whiskey…

 The Industrial Revolution was a time of change in the distilling industry globally, particularly in America.
 At the beginning of the 19th Century it was a cottage industry ran by farmers, clergymen and ambitious entrepreneurs.
-By the beginning of the 20th Century it was a rapidly expanding factory business of internationally recognised brands.
+By the beginning of the 20th Century it was a rapidly expanding factory business of internationally recognized brands.